(Click the image to watch the video.)

 He was intelligent and curious.
 I liked him instantly.
 I pulled out my phone and showed him the map.
 We toggled between the screen and the real thing.
 He stared at the ocean.

 “Have you ever been to the beach?”
 I asked.

 Where the Ocean Meets the Sky - Malibu

 The experience so amazing and positive, I decided to do it again on a slightly larger scale.
 This time we went to where the ocean meets the sky along the spectacular cliffs of Malibu at The Wright Ranch, generously made available to us by The Wright family.

 We worked with children and families from The Midnight Mission and Homelight Family Living.
 Again, the outpouring of enthusiastic support and participation from the poets and drummers of the Street Poets and Rhythm Arts Alliance, artists, photographers, and other extraordinary people was staggering.

-Our next event is March 11, 2017 where we'll be participating at the Los Angeles Environmental Education Fair at the L.A..
+Our next event was March 11, 2017 where we participated in the Los Angeles Environmental Education Fair at the L.A..
 County Arboretum and Botanical Garden.